nicolaimol/nicolaimol/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning backend programming in C# with .NET 5, and frontend programming with Angular
+- 🌱 I’m currently working on bachelorproject with The Norwegian Meteorological Institute
-- 👨‍💻 I´m working as a teaching assistant in [DATS2300 Algorithms and Datastructures](https://student.oslomet.no/studier/-/studieinfo/emne/DATS2300/2021/HØST) at OsloMet
+- 👨‍💻 I´m working as a teaching assistant in [DATA1700 Webprogramming](https://student.oslomet.no/studier/-/studieinfo/emne/DATA1700/2022/VÅR) at OsloMet
 - 📫 How to reach me: email me at s341833@oslomet.no && nicolai.molstad@gmail.com<a href="https://www.linkedin.com/in/nicolai-molstad-319719200/">
     <img src="https://github.com/devicons/devicon/blob/master/icons/linkedin/linkedin-original-wordmark.svg" align="rigth" alt="Java" width="26px" />
 </a>